LCAS/rasberry_coordination/docs/StageList.md

 --------------------------------------------------
 <a name="DataCollection"></a>
 ## Data Collection
-Stages defined in the custom_tasks.data_collection module:
+Stages defined in the modules.data_collection module:

 -------------------------------------------------------------------------------